SpaceXLaunchBot/SpaceXLaunchBot/README.md

 ## Planned Updates / Improvments

 - [x] Make this readme better (easier to read, understand, etc.)
-- [ ] Allow more per-server settings (such as types of notifs, etc.)
 - [ ] Improve `info` command (more info, better formatting)
-- [ ] Add a voting command or some way of insetivising / integrating DBL voting
 - [x] Restructure Redis
 - [x] Generally clean up code
   - [x] Clean up `/modules`, seperate into more meaningful dirs
-  - [x] Store settings, data, etc. in objects instead of dicts (where appropriate0)
   - [x] Clean up embed generation
     - [x] Make "launching soon" messages look a bit better
   - [x] Only refer to messages as "launch information" or "launching soon" messages